-Fundamentally, a talent pool is a database of potential candidates that have, in some way, shown an interest in working for your organization.
+First off, let’s get the definition right.
+A talent pool is a database of potential candidates that have, in some way, shown an interest in working for your organization.

-But don’t be confused, a great talent pool isn’t just a list of names and phone numbers.
+Careful, though; a great talent pool isn’t just a list of names and phone numbers.
 A properly curated talent pool provides rich information on each potential candidate, including but not limited to:

 - Their experience

 - Their skills